 Final Note This section declares the areas that you are actively working to improve.
 Think about your personal goals for the year, and also look at the “Ideas for Action” in your Strengths report for helpful suggestions.

-+ Kara is working on her ability to combat her restlessness and constant need for forward motion in her personal and spiritual development.
+her ability to combat her restlessness and constant need for forward motion in

 + Kara views everything as a work in progress—even you!—and is learning how to appreciate things and people for what and who they are at the present moment while still finding opportunities to (hopefully) graciously share ways she thinks you could grow.